Home Compare QIA.DE vs REGN

 Valuation

-Both rank well on valuation, but Regeneron Pharmaceuticals, Inc. still holds a clear edge.
+Both look solid on valuation, though Regeneron Pharmaceuticals, Inc. still holds the stronger peer position.

 Growth — Dominant Gap